greyspectrum/gpg-config/README.md

 # gpg-config
-Configures gpg and creates keys for you, the easy way.
+Creates gpg keys for you, the easy way.

+You pick RSA or ECC and we take care of (most of) the rest.

+Very good script.
+Not virus.